 The clean lines of the Pearl district give over to the laid-back, come-as-you-are vibe of Nob Hill.
 Charming Victorian homes in different stages of restoration and vintage clothing stores are the theme here.

 Gov. Tom McCall Waterfront Park

 It’s a great place for friends to gather for a picnic, or just to enjoy the water views.
-At the far end of the park there’s even a little beach if your pup likes to splash.
+And at the far end of the park there’s even a little beach for pups who like to splash.